Accessing our systems

 A good 4G connection may be reliable enough to use if you are the only person in the household using it, but it's a good idea to run a speed test first to ensure you have adequate connectivity.

 Software and Hardware discounts

 As an Ulster University student, you automatically have access to Office 365 Apps as part of your studies.
 This means that you can purchase a computer without an Office licence, saving you a substantial amount of money.

 Although students are responsible for all software, including virus protection on their personal devices, as an Ulster student will also have access to multiple free software downloads such as:

-Students new to Ulster will be provided with a Student ID, Email and password to enable access to these downloads, after enrolment.
+Students new to Ulster will be provided with a Student ID, Email and password to enable access to these downloads and offers, after enrolment.
 Current students can manage their password using the Self-Service Password Reset.

 Whilst it is possible to access materials on a smart phone, or tablet on the go, we recommend it is essential to have access to a desktop PC or laptop to support your studies.
 This will ensure that you have the ability to author content in a variety of formats such as documents, video or audio files.

 The computer you use does not necessarily need to be a high specification.
 If your computer was bought new within the last three or four years, it should be adequate for your studies.
 Most companies that sell computers will have specialist sections of their websites for computers suitable for study and most modern laptops will be adequate for accessing Ulster systems.

 Whilst a variety of devices are available, all with varying functionality, including basic devices such as tablets and chrome books, we do recommend that you consider a Windows-based laptop, due to the additional functionality that may be required.